cisocrgroup/pocoweb/frontend/public_html/doc.md

 with no response data.

-In order to authenticate you first have to [login](#user-content-api-post-login) with a valid user account at the backend.
+In order to authenticate you first have to [login](#user-content-api-post-login) with a valid user account at the back-end.
 The login will return an unique session id token.
 You have to send this session token in the `Authorization` header of each API call.